Cala Deia Beach

 You can get to the beach by car and if you arrive early enough, there is a small car park or you could park in the village and walk, it is around 3 km.

-Deia is a small mountain-coastal village that has attracted artists, tourists and celebrities for many years.
+The village of Deia, located above the bay, is also worth a visit.
+The small village is home to a number of traditional restaurants and bars, serving local food and drink.
+Visitors can also explore the local history and culture by visiting the local church or the artists’ houses that dot the village.
 One of the prettiest villages in Mallorca, Deia is part of a landscape awarded World Heritage Site status.
 The writer Robert Graves famously lived in the village twice with many of his creative, artistic friends coming to visit and Deia quickly gained a reputation as an artist’s retreat.